UNITED STATES DISTRICT COURT

 It is therefore ORDERED, ADJUDGED AND DECREED:

-This Court has jurisdiction over this action pursuant to 42 U.S.C. § 12188(b)(1)(B) and 28 U.S.C. §§ 1331 and 1345.
+JURISDICTION AND VENUEThis Court has jurisdiction over this action pursuant to 42 U.S.C. § 12188(b)(1)(B) and 28 U.S.C. §§ 1331 and 1345.
 Venue is proper in this District pursuant to 28 U.S.C. § 1391 in that all claims alleged herein arose within this District.
 Declaratory relief is appropriate pursuant to 28 U.S.C. §§ 2201 and 2202.

-1. The term "appropriate auxiliary aids and services" includes qualified sign language or oral interpreters, note takers, computer-assisted real time transcription services, written materials, telephone handset amplifiers, assistive listening devices, assistive listening systems, telephones compatible with hearing aids, closed caption decoders, open and closed captioning, TTY’s, large print materials, acquisition or modification of equipment or devices, and other methods of delivering effective communication that may have come into use or will come into existence in the future.
+DEFINITIONS1.
+The term "appropriate auxiliary aids and services" includes qualified sign language or oral interpreters, note takers, computer-assisted real time transcription services, written materials, telephone handset amplifiers, assistive listening devices, assistive listening systems, telephones compatible with hearing aids, closed caption decoders, open and closed captioning, TTYs, large print materials, acquisition or modification of equipment or devices, and other methods of delivering effective communication that may have come into use or will come into existence in the future.

-2. The term "Hospital Personnel" means: all employees and independent contractors with contracts to work on a substantially full-time basis for Parkway (or on a part-time basis exclusively for Parkway), including, without limitation, nurses, physicians, social workers, technicians, admitting personnel, billing staff, security staff and therapists and all volunteers, who have or are likely to have direct contact with “Patients” or “Companions,” as defined herein.
+2. The term "Hospital Personnel" means: all employees and independent contractors with contracts to work on a substantially full-time basis for Parkway (or on a part-time basis exclusively for Parkway), including, without limitation, nurses, physicians, social workers, technicians, admitting personnel, billing staff, security staff and therapists and all volunteers, who have or are likely to have direct contact with Patients or Companions, as defined herein.

-3. The term "qualified sign language interpreter," "oral interpreter," or "interpreter" means: an interpreter who is able to interpret competently, accurately and impartially, both receptively and expressively, using any specialized terminology necessary for effective communication in a Hospital setting to a “Patient” or a “Companion” who is deaf or hard of hearing.
+3. The term "qualified sign language interpreter," "oral interpreter," or "interpreter" means: an interpreter who is able to interpret competently, accurately and impartially, both receptively and expressively, using any specialized terminology necessary for effective communication in a Hospital setting to a Patient or a Companion who is deaf or hard of hearing.
 Someone who has only a rudimentary familiarity with sign language or finger spelling is not a "qualified sign language interpreter" under this Decree.
 Likewise, someone who is fluent in sign language but who does not possess the ability to process spoken communication into the proper signs or to observe someone signing and change their signed or finger spelled communication into spoken words is not a qualified sign language interpreter.
 28 C.F.R. § 35.104; 28 C.F.R. §36.303.1

 4. The term "TTY's" or "TDD's" means: devices that are used with a telephone to communicate with persons who are deaf or hard of hearing by typing and reading communications.

-5. The term “undue burden” means: significant difficulty or expense.
-In determining whether an action would result in an undue burden, factors to be considered include:
+5. The term undue burden means: significant difficulty or expense.
+In determining whether an action would result in an undue burden, factors to be considered include:a.
+The nature and cost of the action needed;

 b.
 The overall financial resources of the site or sites involved in the action; the number of persons employed at the site; the effect on expenses and resources; legitimate safety requirements that are necessary for safe operation, including crime prevention measures; or the impact otherwise of the action upon the operation of the site;